Breakfast Buffet at Home

 - Hot Sauce

-Leftover ingredients may well find themselves into a salad later in the day – hold on to any extra tomatoes, onions, lettuce, cheese, bacon and cold cuts.
+Leftover ingredients may well find themselves in a salad later in the day – hold on to any extra tomatoes, onions, lettuce, cheese, bacon, and cold cuts.
 A Chef’s Salad is in the making!

 How to Set up a DIY Breakfast Sandwich Buffet: Treat your family and guests to a breakfast buffet…suddenly it might actually feel like a weekend again!Tweet This